dscc-admin-ch/lomas/docs/concepts/contributing.md

 ## GitHub Workflows

 This project uses a number of GitHub workflows to automate various CI/CD tasks.
-These task can also be manually run in a local environment during development.
+These tasks can also be manually run in a local environment during development.
 Please refer to the workflow files in `.github/workflows/` for further details.
 The table below gives an overview of which workflows are triggered by what events.

 | Workflow / Trigger     | PR to develop | PR to master | Push to develop | Push to release/** | Push to master | GitHub release |